spack/spack/lib/spack/docs/packaging_guide.rst

    shared spack instances *and* facilities that install the software in read-only file systems or directories.

-   Instead, start these test methods by copying the needed files from the installation prefix to the test stage directory, which is the current directory when ``spack test run`` is used to execute stand-alone tests.
+   Instead, start these test methods by explicitly copying the needed files from the installation prefix to the test stage directory.
+Note the test stage directory is the current directory when the test is executed with the ``spack test run`` command.

 .. admonition:: Test methods for library packages should build test executables.

    Stand-alone tests for library packages *should* build test executables that utilize the *installed* library.
-Source files can be cached from the build (see :ref:`cache_extra_test_sources`) or be custom in the package repository (see :ref:`cache_custom_files`).
-Test methods can then build the test executables before running them (see :ref:`test-build-tests`).
+Doing so ensures the tests follow a similar build process that users of the library would follow.

-   This has the advantage of performing the same build process against the installed library that the software's users would follow.
+   For more information on how to do this, see :ref:`test-build-tests`.

 .. tip::